-When Phillip got there he sees the Ethiopian eunuch, who had come to Jerusalem to worship, returning in his chariot while reading the writings of the Prophet Isaiah.
-The Holy Spirit prompts Phillip to join the eunuch and on approaching he heard him reading.
-Phillip asks if he understood what he was reading.
+When Phillip got there he saw the Ethiopian eunuch, who had come to Jerusalem to worship, returning in his chariot while reading the writings of the Prophet Isaiah.
+The Holy Spirit prompted Phillip to join the eunuch and on approaching he heard him reading.
+Phillip asked if he understood what he was reading.
 Phillip proceeds to explain to the eunuch that Isaiah prophesied about Jesus Christ.
-Of his birth, ministry, crucifixion and his ascension into heaven.
-(Acts 8:27-35)
+Of his birth, ministry, crucifixion and his ascension into heaven (Acts 8:27-35).

 The eunuch is so excited about hearing the good news.
 “And as they were going along the road they came to some water, and the eunuch said, “See, here is water!
-What prevents me from being baptized?””(Acts 8:36) The eunuch is baptised and went on his way rejoicing, having received the good news of Jesus Christ.
+What prevents me from being baptised”(Acts 8:36)?
+The eunuch was baptised and went on his way rejoicing, having received the good news of Jesus Christ.

-The eunuch’s position within Ethiopia was strategic given his influence and ability to spread the gospel within the northern regions of Africa.
-At that time in the gospels we see the disciples being sent to strategic people with influence within their own societies who could proclaim the gospel of Jesus Christ.
+The eunuch’s position within Ethiopia was strategic, given his influence and ability to spread the gospel within the northern regions of Africa.
+At that time in the gospels, we saw the disciples being sent to strategic people, with influence within their own societies, who could proclaim the gospel of Jesus Christ.
 Many people have the erroneous perception that Christianity originated in Rome or in Europe.
 The paintings of Jesus by Michelangelo and other European artists did not help matters.
 For many years, drawings, paintings and television shows have depicted Jesus as European.